U.S., Russian Resupply Ships Depart and Launch on Tuesday

-Category: Space Hits: 1(From left) The Northrop Grumman Cygnus resupply ship and Russia’s ISS Progress 78 cargo craft will depart and launch just hours apart on Tuesday.
+Category: Space Hits: 9(From left) The Northrop Grumman Cygnus resupply ship and Russia’s ISS Progress 78 cargo craft will depart and launch just hours apart on Tuesday.

 The Cygnus resupply ship will complete its cargo mission to the International Space Station on Tuesday.
 Several hours later, Russia’s ISS Progress 78 (78P) cargo craft will launch on a two-day trip to replenish the Expedition 65 crew.